 - Anything else you can think of that would help you stand out and entice investors

-What Kind of Licenses Will Be Available?
+What Kind of Licenses Will Be Available to Open a Dispensary in New York?

 If you want to start a cannabis business, then the first thing to do is to check if your city or town is going to allow for it.
 Next, you can go in for applying for a cannabis microbusiness license.
 Ideally, you should develop a full-scale plan with complete market research and a well-defined business cycle before looking into the licensing.
 Here is a list of licenses you can acquire: